manuelvanrijn/manuelvanrijn.github.com/source/_posts/2012-01-19-rake-pull-me-that-db.markdown

 #### 2. Install public key on remote machine

-Now we can copy our public key to the remote machine by executing the following command:
+Now you can copy the public key to the remote machine by executing the following command:

 ```
-ssh-copy-id -i username@your_production_server.org
+ssh-copy-id -i root@productionserver.com
 ```

-This command will ask you to enter the ssh password for the ssh user "username" for the hostname "your_production_server.org".
+This command will ask you to enter the ssh password for the ssh user "root" for the hostname "productionserver.com".

 After you've enter the password (for the last time) you can create a ssh connection without entering the password by executing:

 ```
-ssh username@your_production_server.org
+ssh root@productionserver.com
 ```